BlafKing/sd-civitai-browser-plus/README.md

 ---

 v1.3
 * Changed 'Save Text' to 'Save Tags' the button now saves tags to a .json file which gets used in image creaton.
-  (If a LORA with saved tags is used it will automatically input all tags into the txt box in image creation.)
+  (If a LORA with saved tags is used it will automatically input all tags into the txt box in image creation)
 * Improved padding based on if Lobe theme is being used.
-* Added 'Save tags after download' toggle to automatically save .json tags
+* Added 'Save tags after download' toggle to automatically save .json tags.
 * Removed "Get model info" button, click any tile to reload model info instead.
 * Removed download link box. (felt unnecessary since there is a Download button)
 * Removed "No" from search options, leave the search term empty to not use Search instead.